AppaBaba/WebApp/README.md

  Creating Simple Web Applications

 Years ago, I learn HTML, JavaScript and ASP.NET to deploy them on IIS (Windows Web server).
-My setup used a minimum of seven PC for multiple projects and beta testing before you deploy to production server.
-Ok, you can do this with two PC.
+My setup used a minimum of seven PCs for multiple projects and beta testing before you deploy to production server.
+Ok, you can do this with two PCs.
 Just need one server and one client.

 More recent, well about five years ago, I start looking at IOT hub servers.
 After looking for a while, I started with the Intel IOT-devkit.
 The experience of evaluating the IOT-devkit lead